All posts by admin

 Why do I need to learn about operating systems?

-Because you will develop your software using an operating system or for an operating system.
+Because you will develop your software within an operating system environment, and your software will also run on top of an operating system.

 What can I do after finishing learning operating systems?